Loop (music): Origins

 While repetition is used in the music of all cultures, the first musicians to use loops in the sense meant by this article were musique concrete and electroacoustic music pioneers of the 1940s, such as Pierre Schaeffer, Halim El-Dabh, Pierre Henry, Edgard Varèse and Karlheinz Stockhausen.
 These composers used tape loops on reel-to-reel machines, manipulating pre-recorded sounds to make new works.
 In turn, El-Dabh's music influenced Frank Zappa's use of tape loops in the mid-1960s.

 Terry Riley is a seminal composer and performer of the loop- and ostinato-based music who began using tape loops in 1960.
 For his 1963 piece Music for The Gift he devised a hardware looper that he named the Time Lag Accumulator, consisting of two tape recorders linked together, which he used to loop and manipulate trumpet player Chet Baker and his band.
 His 1964 composition In C, an early example of what would later be called minimalism, consists of 53 repeated melodic phrases (loops) performed live by an ensemble.
 "Poppy Nogood and the Phantom Band", the B-side of his influential 1969 album A Rainbow in Curved Air uses tape loops of his electric organ and soprano saxophone to create electronic music that contains surprises as well as hypnotic repetition.

 Another effective use of tape loops was Jamaican dub music in the 1960s.
 Dub producer King Tubby used tape loops in his productions while improvising with homemade delay units.
 Another dub producer, Sylvan Morris, developed a slapback echo effect by using both mechanical and handmade tape loops.
-These techniques were later adopted by hip hop musicians in the 1970s.
-Grandmaster Flash's turntablism is an early example in hip hop.
+These techniques were later adopted by hip-hopians in the 1970s.
+Grandmaster Flash's turntablism is an early example in hip-hop.